ddottyler/CV/README.md

 #### Attention to detail

 During my time in corporate events, I worked closely with marketing teams and wrote a number of articles, all of which required high levels of attention to detail and microscopic proof reading to ensure that everything was ready to be made public.
-In my short programming career to date, it is clear that this is a skill that will be vitally important for me when putting writing accurate and consistent code.
+In my short programming career to date, it is clear that this is a skill that will be vitally important for me when writing accurate and consistent code.

 ## Projects